FAQ

 Each year successful graduates of the Diploma in Sport Management will have the opportunity to apply for one of two full-time paid roles at the Adelaide Football Club.
 Students of the Diploma will also have exposure to a variety of aspects of the Club while studying and completing placement across the business, invaluable experience you can take into other sporting environments.

-UniSA offers a wide range of academic learning support services and resources to assist you to be successful in your studies.
+Our University partner offers a wide range of academic learning support services and resources to assist you to be successful in your studies.
 Students can access online resources, attend workshops, meet with a Learning Adviser, and gain additional support through Access and Inclusion services.
 See more about student support on the Student Support Services website.

 Students just need to meet the listed eligibility to apply.
 If you are under 18 years old, we will ask for a parent or guardian’s contact information to seek permission for enrolment and work placements.